 In addition to the goals, efforts and resources already presented on UC’s Diversity and Inclusion web site, university students, faculty and staff have partnered with the president in refocused and reenergized diversity and inclusion efforts.
-See a listing of these on the president's website.
 Highlights of these efforts include:

 1. Ongoing Faculty Development and Diversity Investment of $40 Million.

 - The commitment to diversity UC’s faculty has already resulted in the hiring of 26 new underrepresented minority faculty members (19 of whom are African American) through the Strategic Hiring Opportunity Program.

 - The next phase of this program, the Urban Futures Faculty Cluster Hiring initiative, will provide $4 million in funding for faculty proposals to hire tenured faculty whose research and teaching focuses on challenges facing urban areas, including affordable housing; educational equity; race, policing and community crime prevention; urban inequalities; and gender and urban sustainability.
 Matching funds have been committed to hire six new faculty members, six graduate fellowships and six undergraduate research assistanceships.